apecloud/kubeblocks/docs/user_docs/observability/monitor-database.md

 ### Enable the monitoring function for a database

 Check whether the monitoring function of the cluster is enabled.
-If the monitoring function is enabled, the output shows `monitor: true`.
+If the monitoring function is enabled, the output shows `disableExporter: false`.

 ```bash
 kubectl get cluster mycluster -o yaml